telerik/blazor-docs/common-features/data-binding/descriptors.md

     // args.Request.Filters

     // Get the applied grouping criteria, including:
-    // *the field by which the user groups
+    // *The field by which the user groups.
-    // *the sort direction of the groups ordering
+    // *The sort direction of the groups ordering.
     // args.Request.Groups

     // Get the applied sorting criteria, including:
-    // *the field which the user sorts
+    // *The field which the user sorts.
-    // *the sort direction
+    // *The sort direction.
     // args.Request.Sorts
 }
 ````

+See the [complete example](#example-with-onread-event-handler) at the bottom of the article.

 ### Through the Component State